CLA Fellows Program in Support of Research and Creative Activity

 - Project Objective: The proposal narrative should highlight the significance of the project both for scholars within your own discipline as well as for a broad audience of CLA colleagues.
 The narrative should clearly explain why your questions/hypotheses or the aims of your project are important, original, or innovative and make explicit the impact that your work will have within your discipline.

-- Methods and Timeline: Detail concrete activities to be undertaken (e.g. fieldwork, archival research, data collection and analysis, documentary interview or filming, artistic endeavors, creative activities, etc.) in service of an achievable goal (submission of a manuscript, exhibit, performance, or recording by specific date, etc.) Be specific in explaining how you will carry out your research or creative activity.
+- Methods and Timeline: Detail concrete activities to be undertaken (e.g. fieldwork, archival research, data collection and analysis, documentary interview or filming, artistic endeavors, creative activities, etc., or, for non-tenure-track faculty, professional development opportunities) in service of an achievable goal (submission of a manuscript, exhibit, performance, or recording by specific date, etc.) Be specific in explaining how you will carry out your research or creative activity, or for non-tenure-track faculty, your professional development plan.

 - Expected Results and Impact on Long-Term Research Program: Describe the expected outcomes and deliverables from the proposed research/creative activity.
 Explain how the project is part of, or will help lead to, a sustained research program that will generate scholarship beyond the period of the award.
-Note how the project will affect tenure/promotion readiness.
+Note how the project will affect promotion readiness or (for full professors) your research/creative profile.
+Non-tenure-track faculty should explain how the targeted professional development opportunity will position them for promotion and/or greater success as a teacher.

-- Opportunities for External Funding (half-page maximum): Describe how the project/course release may help to secure subsequent external funding via sources relevant to your field or discipline.
+- Opportunities for External Funding (half-page maximum): Tenured faculty should describe how the project/course release may help to secure subsequent external funding via sources relevant to your field or discipline.
 Include references to specific funding agencies, fellowships, foundations, or programs.
+If relevant, non-tenure-track faculty may address this topic as well.

 - Signatures: By submitting a signed proposal, applicants and chairs indicate their agreement to comply with the terms and conditions of the CLAF program as well as all other applicable UNR policies.